defuse/bqp/blog-source/content/seven.md

 doors are inscribed markings, totally inscrutable to you.
 You’re intrigued, since the markings seem to be packing more and more complexity into the same amount of space as the hallway extends, reminiscent of the decreasing font size of the numbers on the main hallway’s doors.
-You reason that these could be numbers, too, written in some alien way.
-Thinking about numbers comes easy to you, although you aren’t sure why.

 You take a number of steps forward and open what you later counted to be the eighth cabinet from the door, which stood out to you because of its substantial